YaadR/Visualizing_RL/README.md

 ## Additional Notes

 Please follow the project steps carefully and ensure that all dependencies are correctly installed before running the solution.

-## Disclaimer:
-This README provides an overview of the project and its approach to_____.
-For in-depth instructions and code implementations, refer to the source code and accompanying documentation in the repository.

 ## Acknowledgments
 The basis for this project is inspired by [Patrick Loeber](https://github.com/patrickloeber) in his work at [Teach AI To Play Snake - Reinforcement Learning Tutorial With PyTorch And Pygame](https://youtube.com/playlist?list=PLqnslRFeH2UrDh7vUmJ60YrmWd64mTTKV)